mesbekmek/Shoutout/project_proposal.md

 * [Tribute] (https://www.tribute.co/) - A “Tribute” is the perfect gift for any important occasion.
 It is a video montage created by a group ("The Tribe”) that comes together to share their appreciation, admiration and encouragement for a person they all care for.

-Shoutout is a social collaboration platform as such we envision our primary users to be kids as young as teenagers and adults as old as grandparents (realizing that we'll need a UI/UX that can appeal to this full age range).
-Our app aims to have a simplistic design, one that doesn't bombard the user with features or ads, but displays only the crutial elements they need to create videos, merge videos or invite friends.
+Shoutout is a social collaboration platform, as such we envision our primary users to be kids as young as teenagers and adults as old as grandparents (realizing that we'll need a UI/UX that can appeal to this full age range).
+Our app aims to have a simplistic design, one that doesn't bombard the user with features or ads, but displays only the crutial elements they need to create videos, merge videos, send videos or invite friends.

 ## The Solution